Qualis/www-qual-is/_posts/command-line-tools.md

 [GitHub Repository: Command-Line Tools Buzz Session](https://github.com/svo/command-line-tools-buzz-session)

 This guide is intended for absolute beginners.
-If you're already a command-line wizard, feel free to move along—nothing new to see here.
+If you're already a command-line wizard, feel free to move along-nothing new to see here.
 But if you're just getting started, these tools can help you build a solid foundation.

 ### Tools Introduced